It seems bloggers are everywhere and in every niche. Their influence grows daily across all market sectors and social media platforms.

 And of course, they generally rely on the blogger having added themselves to the list.
 There may be a gem of a blogger out there who hasn’t registered with any ranking system.

 Lastly there is the size of the blogger’s social media following and their email lists.
-My social media following is around 22,000 across all platforms and I work hard to keep each audience engaged and with appropriate content for that platform.
+My social media following is around 22,000 across all platforms and so, for example, I work hard to grow instagram followers, keep each audience engaged and with appropriate content for that platform – and all the others I have a prescence on.
 You would need to pick the blogger with the right number of followers on the social media platforms most important to your business.

 So how much do bloggers charge?